|Subscribe | What is RSS|

 Other general tips on visiting Yosemite include:

-A high snow pack has led to cold water and swift-moving rivers in all of the rivers, lakes, and streams inside Yosemite and in the surrounding areas.
+Annual spring runoff from snowmelt has contributed to cold and swift-moving water in all of the rivers, lakes, and streams inside Yosemite and in the surrounding areas.
 Visitors are reminded to take special precautions around water, especially around stream-crossings.
 Even the best swimmers can find themselves in a difficult situation under the current water conditions.
+Most people who end up in the water do not intend to go swimming.
+It is easy to slip and fall when walking close to the edge of a river or stream.

-When driving in the park, motorists are e when in the park visitors are urged to drive slowly as animals are active and may be present on the roadway.
+When driving in the park, motorists are urged to follow the speed limits and slow down, as bears and other animals are active and may be present on the roadway.